The evolution of the waterproof watchCopyright © David Boettcher 2006 - 2017 all rights reserved.

 On 6 May 1897 Perret registered in Switzerland a claim for a patent on an escapement with a balance spring whose strength increased with temperature sufficiently to compensate for the increase in moment of inertia of a plain (uncompensated) balance.
 This patent was published in Switzerland on January 15, 1898, as CH 14270, in Great Britain on February 5, 1898, as GB 25,142 and in the United States on March 12, 1901, as U.S. 669,763.
 Perret founded his own company to make these balance springs.

-Perret continued to work with Guillaume, and if he hadn't died in 1903 his name would be much better known today.
+Perret continued to work with Guillaume, and if he hadn't died in 1903 at age only 49 his name would be much better known today.
 After Perret's death his daughter Emma granted the rights to use Perret's patent to Spiraux Réunies.